JainamOswal18/walmart_sparkathon_2025/README.md

   - This MVP only demonstrates the communication flow.
 The AI service must be implemented separately.
 - **No Advanced Error Handling:**
   - The code is intentionally simple for MVP purposes.
+- **UI/UX Customization:**
+  - All popup UI styles are in `popup.css`.
+You can further customize colors, animations, and layout there.

 ---